tensorpack/tensorpack/.github/ISSUE_TEMPLATE/unexpected-problems---bugs.md

     using an IDE or jupyter notebook), please retry under a normal command line shell.
   + Hardware information, e.g. number of GPUs used.

-Feel free to add extra information related to your issue, but please try to provide the above information __accurately__ to save effort in the investigation.
+You may often want to provide extra information related to your issue, but at the minimum please try to provide the above information __accurately__ to save effort in the investigation.